soapboxsys/soapbox-site/_posts/2015-11-16-frontend-dev.markdown

 [The current site](https://getombuds.org) does reflect that.
 Last spring, we worked with a design company to radically improve our marketing appeal.
 This did not work because the resulting site was low content, slow to load, and a marketing pitch.
-It was mainly our fault.
+It was mainly our fault and we do not have any screen shots of the site either...

 So, what we are looking for now is a suitable home for the Ombuds project.
 This includes a friendly front-page that acts as a sign post that directs the viewer: to download the software, read the documentation (and paper), learn about the people who made it and so on.